 Biography (longer version):

 Clare Best’s first full collection, Excisions, was shortlisted for the Seamus Heaney Centre Prize 2012.
 She has performed her autobiographical poem cycle ‘Self-portrait without Breasts’ across the UK and Ireland, and in the USA and Canada.
 Other poetry publications include Treasure Ground, Breastless and CELL.
 Springlines – a collaboration with the painter Mary Anne Aytoun-Ellis, and part of their project exploring hidden and mysterious bodies of water – was published in 2017 by Little Toller Books.
 Clare’s prose memoir The Missing List was a finalist in the Mslexia Memoir Competition 2014/15 and was published in September 2018.
 A new poetry collection, Each Other, came out with Waterloo Press in autumn 2019.
 Clare has been a bookbinder, a bookseller and an editor and she currently teaches Creative Writing for the Open University.
-She was a co-founder of Needlewriters, the quarterly reading series in Lewes and is now part of the festival team for Poetry in Aldeburgh.
 She has held writing residencies in a range of settings including HMP Shepton Mallet, Woodlands Organic Farm on the Lincolnshire Fens and the University of Brighton.
-In 2020 Clare was awarded a MA (Distinction) in Opera Making at the Guildhall School of Music & Drama and has a Fellowship there in 2020-2021; during this time she worked on three chamber operas and several other vocal projects.
+In 2020 Clare was awarded a MA (Distinction) in Opera Making at the Guildhall School of Music & Drama and held a Fellowship there in 2020-2021; during this time she worked on three chamber operas and several other vocal projects.

-Clare Best’s most recent books are her prose memoir The Missing List (September 2018, Linen Press) and a new poetry collection Each Other, published by Waterloo Press in autumn 2019.
+Clare Best’s most recent books are her prose memoir The Missing List (Linen Press, 2018) and a new poetry collection Each Other (Waterloo Press 2019).
 Other publications include Excisions; Breastless; CELL; Springlines.
-Recent work published in Envoi, Agenda and Under the Radar.
+Recent work published in Envoi, 14 Magazine and The Friday Poem.